maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/vision_based_ui-automation_demo.md

 ## 📚 Conclusion

 Karna bridges the gap between traditional UI automation and AI-based visual interaction.
-Whether used to control complex multi-app workflows or simply to automate a chat window, its human-inspired architecture and modular design make it adaptable, powerful, and future-proof.
+Whether used to control complex multi-app workflows or simply to automate a chat window, its human-inspired architecture and modular design has the potential to make it adaptable, powerful, and future-proof.